Database Tables, Rows, and Columns Explained

 What Are Rows in a Database

-Rows store the actual data inside the table.
+A row (or rows) contains the actual data within the table.

-Each row represents one complete record.
-For example, one row can store all details of a single student.
+Each record is one row.
+For example one row can contain all information of a student.

 If a table has ten students, it will have ten rows.